aharth/warcmock/README.md

 # warcmock
 Proxy for serving WARC files.

+Build the web application archive (war) with Maven:

+   mvn clean package

-Deploy the web application archive (war) file in target/ as the ROOT application of your servlet container (e.g., Apache Tomcat).
+Deploy the war file in target/ as the ROOT application of your servlet container (e.g., Apache Tomcat).

 You can configure the location of the WARC file in ./src/main/webapp/WEB-INF/web.xml: